 Specifies the maximum number of snapshots that will be retained in the repository before the oldest snapshot is deleted when a new snapshot is taken.
 By default, the system will retain 32 snapshots.
-The maximum number is 256.
+The maximum number is 256 (on an HA system, the recommended maximum number is 32).
 SGI recommends that you use the default.